adeotek/dotfiles/README.md

-# AdeoTEK Linux dotfiles collection
+# AdeoTEK dotfiles

+Collection of Linux dotfiles and install/setup scripts.